andy-she-hoi/AWS-CICD/IAC/Terraform/README.md

 terraform destroy -var-file='example.tfvars' --auto-approve
 ```

-## Please confirm that you have DELETED all resource on AWS console, especially NAT Gateway, ECS, and Elastic IP
+## Make sure you have DELETED all resource on AWS console, especially NAT Gateway, ECS, and Elastic IP